carlorabi/BikeRentalSystem/README.md

 The issue offered was to build up an application which read the text document and show the data accessible.
 After that the program should to create a receipt for a customer or consumer, with each purchase of the given item.
 Likewise, after each purchase of some products the stock should be refreshed in same text file.

 # Aim and objectives
 The fundamental focus of this coursework is to take in the idea of programming in python and can compose a program for the given command.
-Similarly, another target of this coursework is learning the concept of  knowing data structure in python.
-To achieve this aim will be made to finish all the work in the given time frame.
+Besides, another target of this coursework is learning the concept of  knowing data structure in python.
+To achieve this aim will be create to finish all the work in the given time frame.
 Additionally, more research and study relating with this errand will be made.

 # Purposed approach
 To solve all the given work in this coursework, certain methodologies will be made which are follows.